New satellite classrooms announced for high-needs students in mid-north

 “I was horrified to learn about the unacceptable state of specialist school property and the long wait lists of more than 650 children, following significant under-investment in maintenance and growth.”

-She also mentioned her specialist school’s work programme was part of the Governments’ six education priorities in order to ensure children get access to critical services.
+She also mentioned that her specialist school’s work programme was part of the Government’s six education priorities in order to ensure children get access to critical services.

 Stanford announced $63m in depreciation funding would be put aside to upgrade specialist schools in poor condition, and a further $26m in capital funding to deliver additional capacity.